dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

      differences between them.
 Returns true if they are equal and false otherwise.

-     The function has the same behavior as Dylan’s standard method on *=* for sequences, except that when comparing alphabetical characters, it ignores any case differences.
+     The function has the same behavior as Dylan's standard method on *=* for sequences, except that when comparing alphabetical characters, it ignores any case differences.